Freedeck/.github/profile/README.md

 ## Hi there 👋, I'm Freedeck.
 Freedeck is an open-source alternative to the Stream Deck that replaces any device of yours with a personal macro pad!

+## V6 update soon!

+Freedeck v6 is a full rewrite of the Freedeck system.
+It comes with many features that are great for usability:
+- an extensible plugin system
+- an extensible button editor
+- optimized JS bundles with Webpack
+- easily extendable settings menu
+- and so much more!

 ## What does a Freedeck do?
 Freedeck presses keys on your keyboard & plays sound like a Stream Deck.